srdtrk/cw-ica-controller/README.md

 ![cw-ica-controller](./cw-ica-controller.svg)

-This is a CosmWasm smart contract that communicates with the golang ica/host module on the host chain to create and manage **one** interchain account.
+This is a CosmWasm smart contract that communicates with the golang `ica/host` module on the counterparty chain to create and manage **one** interchain account.
 This contract can also execute callbacks based on the result of the interchain account transaction.
 Because this is a CosmWasm implementation of the entire ICA controller, the chain that this contract is deployed on need **not** have the ICA module enabled.
-This contract can be deployed on any chain that supports IBC CosmWasm smart contracts.
+Moreover, the counterparty chain need not have CosmWasm support.
+This contract can be deployed on chains that support CosmWasm `v1.2+`.

-This contract was originally written to test the `proto3json` encoding/decoding [feature added to interchain accounts](https://github.com/cosmos/ibc-go/pull/3796).
-This contract now supports both `proto3json` and protobuf encoding/decoding.
-**The recommended encoding is protobuf.** If no encoding is specified, then the contract will default to protobuf encoding.
+This contract now supports both `proto3json` and protobuf encoding/decoding for ICA transactions. **The recommended encoding is protobuf.** If no encoding is specified, then the contract will default to protobuf encoding.

 ## Table of Contents